CarlSinclair/grav-plugin-webmention/README.md

-# Webmention Plugin
+# <sup>Better</sup>Webmention Plugin

-***Abandonment Notice:** I'm afraid I simply don't have the time to maintain my Grav themes and plugins.
-Those interested in taking over should refer to the ["Abandoned Resource Protocol"](https://learn.getgrav.org/17/advanced/grav-development#abandoned-resource-protoc).
-Feel free to fork and replace.
-So long, and thanks for all the fish.*
+TODO:
+- [x] Fix compatibility with modern versions of PHP and Grav.
+- [x] Add multilingual support.
+- [x] Add Telegram webhook functionality to get notified of new webmentions (currently requires hardcoded bot token and Chat ID).
+      **Comment out if not desirable**.
+- [x] Refactor autosending of webmentions to improve performance by only triggering it when pages are modified in the admin backend.
+- [x] Add page header caching of extracted links on each page to ensure cached links aren't unnecessarily re-processed on every save.
+- [X] Anchor links and internal links are automatically skipped.
+- [ ] Make Telegram webhook configurable in the config file and through the admin backend.
+- [ ] Re-instate the status page (I removed it because I couldn't fix it).
+- [ ] Code clean up.

+---
-The **Webmention** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+The **<sup>Better</sup>Webmention** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It implements the [Webmention protocol](https://www.w3.org/TR/webmention/) with [the Vouch extension](https://indieweb.org/Vouch).

 This plugin is in a beta state.
-It *does* work, but it has not been extensively tested.
+It ~~*does* work~~ works perfectly, but it has not been extensively tested.
 It's a young spec and adoption is limited.
 I encourage people to install it and use it and provide feedback and pull requests.
-The only way specs like this get adopted is by people using it.
-Go to.
+The only way specs like this improve is by people using it.

-An [implementation report](https://github.com/w3c/webmention/tree/master/implementation-reports) has been submitted.
+~~An [implementation report](https://github.com/w3c/webmention/tree/master/implementation-reports) has been submitted.~~

 ## Installation

-Installing the Webmention plugin can be done in one of two ways.
-The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.
+Installing the Webmention plugin can be done in one way.
+The manual method enables you to install it via a zip file.

-### GPM Installation (Preferred)

-The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
-From the root of your Grav install type:

-    bin/gpm install webmention

-This will install the Webmention plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/webmention`.

 ### Manual Installation